nilovelez/quevedo/readme.txt

 == Changelog ==

 = 1.1 =
+* Added "settings" link to Quevedo in the plugin list.
-* Also remove post formats from the admin pages
+* Remove post formats now also removes them from the admin pages

 = 1.0 =
 * First Release